imoldfella/gherkin/readme.md

 A proof of concept where Gherkin files are generated from C# attributes.

 The advantage of this approach is combining the strong typing of C# with the documentation of Gherkin.
 It would probably be better to use a more markdown-ized version of gherkin.
+Future work will be to generate as csv's for spreadsheet and database analysis.

 To generate the gherkin from the tests:
 ```